heynickc/awesome-ddd/readme.md

 - [Akka CQRS ES Demo](https://github.com/mdonkers/akka-cqrs-es-demo) - Miel Donkers.
 Demo project to implement the CQRS and Event Sourcing patterns in Scala-Akka.
 - [DDD Leaven](https://github.com/BottegaIT/ddd-leaven-v2) - Sławomir Sobótka.
 DDD-CQRS sample v2.0 project that helps you with starting out advanced domain modeling using Spring, JPA and testing.
 - [DDD Playground](https://github.com/jorge07/ddd-playground/) - Jorge Arco.
 Sample implementation in PHP.
+- [Fohjin](https://github.com/MarkNijhof/Fohjin) - Mark Nijhof.
+The example project I created based on these discussions was very well received by the community and regarded a good reference project to explain and learn the patterns that make up CQRS.

 ## Libraries and Frameworks